Intro to flows & variables

 • Variables: Pieces of information that are required to successfully complete the flow and may be extracted from the user or defined from data gathered externally

 • External actions: Events triggered that send or retrieve data outside NLX.
-These may be triggered via Data request or Action nodes
+These may be triggered via Data request, Generative Journey, or Action nodes

 Variables in flows